leouchoa/.dotfiles/.config/nvim/README.md

 This config is nearly identical to the [LunarVim](https://github.com/LunarVim/Neovim-from-scratch) project.

-## Completions
+## Things to do When configuring new nvim

-Remember to update `lua/user/cmp.lua` with your lsp completions.
+1. Remember to update `lua/user/cmp.lua` with your lsp completions.
 Usually it means updating:
   - sources
   - vim_item.menu

+2. Run `TSInstall language` to download syntax highlighting.
+For options please consult the lsp [homepage](https://github.com/nvim-treesitter/nvim-treesitter).
+Usually I install:

+- json, yaml, toml, python, markdown (when it becomes available)

 ## Todo

 - Configure other telescope binds [ref](https://youtu.be/OhnLevLpGB4?t=407)
+- Configure more lsp commands